This page describes how garbage collection works in Cloud Bigtable and covers the following topics:

 Changes to garbage-collection policies for replicated tables

 Cloud Bigtable allows you to modify or delete a policy for a column family at any time if the table is in a single-cluster instance.
-On the other hand, some restrictions apply to tables in replicated instances, in order to protect your data.
+On the other hand, some restrictions apply to tables in replicated instances.
+These restrictions protect your data.

 You can modify a column family's maximum number of versions in a replicated table.
 However, if you lower the number of versions for a column family, it could take up to a week for all replicated clusters to reflect the new, lower number.
 Therefore, you should always use filters when reading the data.